Table of Contents

 Proponents of instant account verification note that in addition to being unwieldy, slow, and prone to significant drop-off rates, the other four above-mentioned account verification methods lack opacity.
 In other words, they do not include visibility into the customer’s bank account balance, in turn jacking up the risk of failed transactions, NSF overdraft fees, and possibly, expulsion from the ACH network should chargebacks become excessive.

 By contrast, according to one E-Complish partner, instant account verification paves the way for businesses to convert and retain more customers and incur fewer NSF/overdraft fees.
-It also reduces fraud by affording visibility into customer name, address, and age of accounts.
+It also reduces fraud by affording visibility into customer names, addresses, and ages of accounts.

 Nacha initially set an account verification implementation deadline of January 2020.
 Still, it extended that deadline to March 2021 so that online merchants, financial institutions, and other businesses could have more time to prepare for the change.
 However, the new deadline will be here sooner than businesses think, meaning the time is ripe to get on board with compliant account verification now rather than later.